-Oakridge Neighborhood Family and Workforce Programs serve both residents of Oakridge and the Des Moines metropolitan area, with the goal of moving families to sustained self-sufficiency and self-reliance.
+Oakridge Neighborhood Family and Workforce Programs serve both residents of Oakridge and the Des Moines metropolitan area, with the goal of providing pathways to prosperity and moving families to sustained self-sufficiency and self-reliance.
 Approximately 60 percent of the individuals and families who participate in our programs reside in Oakridge Neighborhood, with 40 percent coming from the community.

 Our programming focuses on intensive case management and developing job readiness skills.
 Case managers work with clients to establish an individualized plan of action that provides the needed services, then tracks and monitors their progress.

 Working collaboratively with the case managers are job readiness and placement coordinators who work with employers to monitor position openings and opportunities in a variety of fields and disciplines.
 These contacts are helpful as individuals move through classes, begin seeking employment, or become interested in pursuing new opportunities.

 Our robust family and workforce programs focus on helping people prepare themselves for employment, including first jobs and better jobs.
 We help clients:

 Reduce barriers to employment

 We offer a number of services — for speakers of English and multiple other languages — designed to improve computer skills, resume writing, networking, and other skills necessary to compete in the modern workplace.
 Our expanded Workforce & Resource Center includes new computers and other resources for client use as they progress through their journey.